 Resources for Georgia Homeschoolers

-These posts are specific for Georgia, especially North Georgia and around Athens.
+These posts are specific for Georgia, especially North Georgia around Athens.
+Also included are some destinations within a day’s drive from Athens.
 Non-homeschoolers may find these resources useful too.

 HOMESCHOOLING IN GEORGIA